Economics (ECON)

 Investigation of the nature and causes of income distribution in the United States.
 Consideration of the social and economic forces which generate income levels and determine patterns of economic mobility over time, interweaving theoretical, descriptive, quantitative, and normative aspects.
 3 hours lecture.
 (021270)

-General Education: Upper-Division Social Sciences (UDD); Equity, Ethics, and Policy Pathway
+General Education: Upper-Division Social Behavioral Sciences (UD4); Equity, Ethics, and Policy Pathway

 Grade Basis: Graded